awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-datasync.md

 ### Create an inventory resource data sync for accounts defined in AWS Organizations<a name="systems-manager-inventory-resource-data-sync-AWS-Organizations-create"></a>

 The following procedure describes how to use the AWS CLI to create a resource data sync for accounts that are defined in AWS Organizations\.
 You must use the AWS CLI to perform this task\.
-You must also perform this procedure for each AWS Region and Amazon Web Services account defined in AWS Organizations\.
+You must also perform this procedure for each AWS Region and AWS account defined in AWS Organizations\.

 **To create a resource data sync for an account defined in AWS Organizations \(AWS CLI\)**